Dr. Koralla Raja Meghanadh

 Itching in the ear

 This article will give you an overview of ear infections before consulting an ENT doctor.
 The article cannot help diagnose or treat as infections can be complicated.
-We have a chance of having two or more infections at a time.
-Getting treatment from an expert ENT doctor ASAP is required.
-Delay and improper diagnosis can lead to permanent damage.
+We have a chance of having an infection at two or more places at a time.
+Depending on the location symptoms and treatment will change.
+So, getting a diagnosis and treatment from an expert ENT doctor ASAP is required.
+Delay and improper self-diagnosis can lead to permanent damage.
 We request you to please read the full article and not skip any part to get the correct understanding.